CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.3 Fileserver.md

 * G 0.45 data loss
 * G 0.46 Loss of integrity of sensitive information The cross reference tables can be found in the download area due to their size.
-* G 0.14 Spying out information (spying)
-  * APP.3.3.A3 Use of antivirus programs
-  * APP.3.3.A12 Encryption of the data (CI)
-* G 0.16 Theft of devices, data carriers or documents
-  * APP.3.3.A1 Suitable installation [Building services]
-  * APP.3.3.A10 Periodic tests of the backup or recovery concept
-  * APP.3.3.A11 Use of Quotas
-  * APP.3.3.A12 Encryption of the data (CI)
-  * APP.3.3.A13 Replicating Between Sites (A)
-  * APP.3.3.A14 Use of Error Correction Codes (I)
-  * APP.3.3.A3 Use of antivirus programs
-* G 0.18 Missing planning or missing adjustment
-  * APP.3.3.A6 Obtaining a file server
-  * APP.3.3.A9 Secure storage management
-  * APP.3.3.A10 Periodic tests of the backup or recovery concept
-* G 0.19 Disclosure of information worthy of protection
-  * APP.3.3.A3 Use of antivirus programs
-  * APP.3.3.A5 Restrictive allocation of rights
-  * APP.3.3.A8 Structured Data Management [User]
-  * APP.3.3.A9 Secure storage management
-  * APP.3.3.A12 Encryption of the data (CI)
-* G 0.21 Manipulation of hardware or software
-  * APP.3.3.A3 Use of antivirus programs
-  * APP.3.3.A5 Restrictive allocation of rights
-  * APP.3.3.A9 Secure storage management
-* G 0.22 Manipulation of information
-  * APP.3.3.A3 Use of antivirus programs
-  * APP.3.3.A5 Restrictive allocation of rights
-  * APP.3.3.A12 Encryption of the data (CI)
-* G 0.23 Unauthorized intrusion into IT systems
-  * APP.3.3.A3 Use of antivirus programs
-  * APP.3.3.A5 Restrictive allocation of rights
-  * APP.3.3.A9 Secure storage management
-* G 0.25 Failure of devices or systems
-  * APP.3.3.A1 Suitable installation [Building services]
-  * APP.3.3.A10 Periodic tests of the backup or recovery concept
-  * APP.3.3.A11 Use of Quotas
-  * APP.3.3.A12 Encryption of the data (CI)
-  * APP.3.3.A13 Replicating Between Sites (A)
-  * APP.3.3.A14 Use of Error Correction Codes (I)
-  * APP.3.3.A2 Use of RAID systems
-  * APP.3.3.A4 Regular backup
-  * APP.3.3.A6 Obtaining a file server
-  * APP.3.3.A9 Secure storage management
-  * APP.3.3.A11 Use of Quotas
-  * APP.3.3.A13 Replicating Between Sites (A)
-  * APP.3.3.A14 Use of Error Correction Codes (I)
-* G 0.26 Malfunction of equipment or systems
-  * APP.3.3.A1 Suitable installation [Building services]
-  * APP.3.3.A10 Periodic tests of the backup or recovery concept
-  * APP.3.3.A11 Use of Quotas
-  * APP.3.3.A12 Encryption of the data (CI)
-  * APP.3.3.A13 Replicating Between Sites (A)
-  * APP.3.3.A14 Use of Error Correction Codes (I)
-  * APP.3.3.A2 Use of RAID systems
-  * APP.3.3.A4 Regular backup
-  * APP.3.3.A6 Obtaining a file server
-  * APP.3.3.A9 Secure storage management
-  * APP.3.3.A13 Replicating Between Sites (A)
-  * APP.3.3.A14 Use of Error Correction Codes (I)
-* G 0.27 Resource shortage
-  * APP.3.3.A6 Obtaining a file server
-  * APP.3.3.A8 Structured Data Management [User]
-  * APP.3.3.A9 Secure storage management
-  * APP.3.3.A11 Use of Quotas
-* G 0.30 Unauthorized use or administration of devices and systems
-  * APP.3.3.A5 Restrictive allocation of rights
-  * APP.3.3.A9 Secure storage management
-  * APP.3.3.A12 Encryption of the data (CI)
-* G 0.31 Incorrect use or administration of devices and systems
-  * APP.3.3.A5 Restrictive allocation of rights
-  * APP.3.3.A9 Secure storage management
-  * APP.3.3.A12 Encryption of the data (CI)
-* G 0.32 Abuse of permissions
-  * APP.3.3.A5 Restrictive allocation of rights
-  * APP.3.3.A9 Secure storage management
-* G 0.39 Malware
-  * APP.3.3.A3 Use of antivirus programs
-  * APP.3.3.A10 Periodic tests of the backup or recovery concept
-* G 0.40 Denial of Service
-  * APP.3.3.A3 Use of antivirus programs
-  * APP.3.3.A9 Secure storage management
-* G 0.43 Importing messages
-  * APP.3.3.A3 Use of antivirus programs
-  * APP.3.3.A12 Encryption of the data (CI)
-* G 0.44 Unauthorized intrusion into premises
-  * APP.3.3.A1 Suitable installation [Building services]
-  * APP.3.3.A10 Periodic tests of the backup or recovery concept
-  * APP.3.3.A11 Use of Quotas
-  * APP.3.3.A12 Encryption of the data (CI)
-  * APP.3.3.A13 Replicating Between Sites (A)
-  * APP.3.3.A14 Use of Error Correction Codes (I)
-* G 0.45 data loss
-  * APP.3.3.A2 Use of RAID systems
-  * APP.3.3.A3 Use of antivirus programs
-  * APP.3.3.A4 Regular backup
-  * APP.3.3.A7 Selecting a file system
-  * APP.3.3.A8 Structured Data Management [User]
-  * APP.3.3.A9 Secure storage management
-  * APP.3.3.A10 Periodic tests of the backup or recovery concept
-  * APP.3.3.A13 Replicating Between Sites (A)
-  * APP.3.3.A14 Use of Error Correction Codes (I)
-* G 0.46 Loss of integrity of sensitive information
-  * APP.3.3.A3 Use of antivirus programs
-  * APP.3.3.A4 Regular backup
-  * APP.3.3.A5 Restrictive allocation of rights
-  * APP.3.3.A7 Selecting a file system
-  * APP.3.3.A9 Secure storage management
-  * APP.3.3.A13 Replicating Between Sites (A)
-  * APP.3.3.A14 Use of Error Correction Codes (I)